ipatix/agbplay/README.md

 `id` is a fixed string always set to `"agbplay"`. `playlists` is the array what contains the playlist data for the games.

-Each element in the array contains the following properties:
+Each playlist entry in the array contains the following properties:

+- `games`: A list of game codes which should use the specified playlist. agbplay doesn't generate this on its own, but you can manually edit the JSON to let games share a playlist (for example different localizations).
 - `pcm-master-volume`: Value from 0 to 15.
   The correct setting for this value depends on the game and has to be reverse engineered individually.
 - `pcm-samplerate`: Value from 0 to 15.